infokiller/i3-workspace-groups/README.md

 ### Limitations

+- Multi monitor support is not well supported yet, but planned (see issue #7).
 - Workspace names are used for storing the group, so if another tool changes a workspace name without preserving the format that this project uses, the tool can make a mistake about the group assignment.